 To increase production, farmers use chemical fertilizers which give them higher crop yields.
 This leads to pressure on agricultural lands and other resources.
 For example, cotton production requires heavy usage of water resources.
 This has led to water bodies drying up.
-One such example is the drying up of the Aral Sea which is spread across Kazakhstan and Uzbekistan (one of the largest cotton producing countries).
-Another way through which the fashion industry pollutes rivers and oceans is dyeing of raw or semi finished materials.
-Most of the fashion industry products use chemical dyes which contain lead, mercury and other toxins which are extremely harmful to the environment.
-To add to that, dyeing being a water consuming process increases its level of water pollution.
+One such example is the drying up of the Aral Sea which is spread across Kazakhstan and Uzbekistan (one of the largest cotton-producing countries).
+Another way through which the fashion industry pollutes rivers and oceans is the dyeing of raw or semi-finished materials.
+Most of the fashion industry products use chemical dyes which contain lead, mercury, and other toxins which are extremely harmful to the environment.
+To add to that, dyeing being a water-consuming process increases its level of water pollution.
 Many textile factories in developing countries let this untreated toxic water with chemicals out into the nearby river streams leading to pollution of drinking water and the oceans!
 However, in the case of natural dyes, water usage is lesser and the used water remains intoxicated as these dyes are made from plants and minerals.

 How to make a difference?

 One of the ways to make a tangible difference is through our fashion choices.
 Fashion is a part of our everyday life and thus an accessible medium for us to truly make a difference to the planet by what we choose to wear and whom we choose to buy, or not buy, from.
 In addition to buying less, we can choose brands with ethical productions that are fair trade certified.
 Typically, these brands are environmentally friendly and people-friendly and their products are durable, ethical, and sustainable.
 Fair trade products may cost a little more but they tend to last much longer.
 You can check our fair trade products here